Troubleshooting

 If the folder was already indexed before the rule existed, it will stay visible until that scan finishes and soft-removes it from the index.

-Videos fail to index or generate previews
+Videos or animated AVIF files fail to index or generate previews

 Check that both tools are installed and available on PATH: